US DOJ WCAG 2.1 AA Accessibility Requirements

 Publish and Share

 Publish the form instantly as a secure, accessible digital experience.
-Forms are ready to use across devices and easy to update without repeating remediation work.
+Forms are ready to use across devices, deploy within apps or 3rd party solutions, and easy to monitor and manage with inbuilt Google Analytics.

-OneBlink is the most complete form builder for Government
+OneBlink is the most complete form builder for Public Sector

 OneBlink is more than a way to convert PDF forms.
 It is a full-featured, enterprise-grade form builder designed for the real-world needs of state and local government.
-From accessibility and complex logic to integrations, security, and scale, OneBlink gives teams the tools to build once, adapt quickly, and stay compliant as requirements evolve.
+From conditional logic and complex workflows to integrations with security and governed AI assistance, OneBlink gives teams the tools to build once, adapt quickly, and stay compliant as requirements evolve.

-This means PDF conversion becomes a starting point, not a limitation.
+This means PDF conversion becomes a starting point, not the end game.
 Forms can grow in complexity, intelligence, and automation over time without rework, rewrites, or repeated remediation.

 Advanced Form Builder